echoveo/NeuroQ/docs/cloud/EchoveoCloudAlertConfiguration.md

   - `di`

-    - `dep` depend relation, used to group items,  group item rule may be need a key item.
+    - `dep` depend relation, used to group items,  group item rules may be need a key item.

     - `id` index